rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs when using any skill on any object.

 This is fired before the default handlers are called, which you can override.
 In this case you should write your own skill use handler entirely, or otherwise nothing will happen (this includes fade in/fade out, time lapsing and messages - all of this can be scripted; to get vanilla text messages - use `message_str_game` along with `sprintf`).
-Suggested use - override first aid/doctor skills to buff/nerf them, override steal skill to disallow observing NPCs inventories in some cases.
+Suggested use - override First Aid/Doctor skills to buff/nerf them, override Steal skill to disallow observing NPCs inventories in some cases.

-Doesn't seem to run when lock picking.
+Does not run if the script of the object calls `script_overrides` for using the skill.

 ```
 Critter arg0 - The user critter